Helping students become changemakers

-- Meaning Maker Boot Camp, led by GCSEN (Global Center for Social Entrepreneurship Network), is a week-long program, offered during the January break, where students learn how to define their passion and develop their business idea
+- Social Venture Boot Camp, offered during the January break, is where students learn how to define their passion and develop their business idea

-- Spring Semester Programs, students continue to meet in a series of workshops designed to guide them from ideas to actions in order to move their business plans forward
+- Spring Semester Program, students continue to meet in a series of workshops designed to guide them from ideas to actions in order to move their plans forward

-Students must apply to be accepted into the SE Launch program and are selected based on their willingness to work on developing an entrepreneurial mindset and their passion for creating social change.
-The program is offered free of charge through the generosity of the Diana Davis Spencer Foundation, and students who successfully complete all three components of the program will receive a $500 business start-up stipend.
+Students must apply to be accepted into the SE Launch Program and are selected based on their willingness to work on developing an entrepreneurial mindset and their passion for creating social change.
+Students who successfully complete all three components of the program will receive a $500 business start-up stipend.
 Students who successfully complete all three components of the

 Student Pitch Competition